Guidance

 Cohorting cases

 Where demand for single cell accommodation exceeds capacity, cases may be ‘cohorted’ or paired together in a shared cell.
-People with confirmed flu or COVID-19 should be cohorted separately from each other, and separately from confirmed cases of other ARIs.
+People with confirmed flu should be cohorted separately from people with confirmed COVID-19, and both should be cohorted separately from confirmed cases of other ARIs.

 Where cases are concentrated in a particular area or wing, the OCT might consider bringing all other cases into the same area and cohorting them, subject to operational and security assessments.